LugoBlogger/BD-201-435-big-data-analytics/installation.md

    <img src="./img-resources/vscode-extension.png" width=400>

-2. In the "Searc box", type "Jupyter".
+2. In the "Search box", type "Jupyter".
 Then left click to the blue button with "Install".
 If you have done the installation for this extension, that blue button will not appear.
 You can continue the same steps for the two others extensions.